CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 ### format:

 - This field indicates the object's media type.
-- Format is used as a fall back to determine representations if an item does not have a `object_template` or `image_thumb`.
+- Format is used as a fall back to determine representations if an item does not have a `display_template` or `image_thumb`.
 - The input for this field should be structured according to [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml){:target="_blank" rel="noopener"} standards, consisting of a type and a subtype concatenated with a slash (`/`) between them.
 - Common values:
     - Image: `image/jpeg`